- Faith and Worship

 "Hail, holy Queen enthroned above, oh Maria.
 Hail, mother of mercy and of love, oh Maria.
 Triumph all ye cherubim, Sing with us ye seraphim.
 Heaven and earth resound the hymn.
 Salve, Salve, Salve Regina." — Hail Holy Queen Enthroned Above, traditional Marian hymn

 In popular Catholic tradition, Mary's coronation in heaven is often reenacted during the month of Mary in May crownings.
 Typically children, often those who recently received their first holy Communion, carry roses and place them at the feet of a statue of Mary while placing a crown of roses on top of Mary's head.
-There are also numerous songs, artworks and prayers depicting Mary's queenship.
+There are also numerous songs, poetry, artworks and prayers depicting Mary's queenship.

 The memorial of the Queenship of the Blessed Virgin Mary is celebrated Aug.
 22, yet parishes have long celebrated this event in May, which is traditionally the month dedicated to Mary.
 The reason might be because this feast day wasn't established until 1954 but the custom of crowning Mary goes back to the 12th century and become an established tradition by the 14th century, according to Father Johann Roten, SM, at the Marian Library at the University of Dayton, Ohio.